 Australian residents who own UK property will need to complete tax returns in both Australia and the UK.
 The net property profit, calculated according to UK rules, will be included and taxed in the UK return.
 The Australian return will also need to include the net property profit, but this time calculated according to Australian rules.
 To prevent double taxation, relief for the UK tax can be claimed in your Australian return in the form of a Foreign Income Tax Offset (FITO).
 You also need to deal with the complications arising from the fact that the UK and Australia have different tax years and the need to translate the UK income and expenses into dollars.

-Apart from CGT, another issue to consider is also the application of UK Inheritance Tax (IHT).
-Even though the owner is resident outside the UK, as the property is physically situated in the UK, it would be potentially subject to UK Inheritance Tax.
+Apart from CGT, another issue to consider is the application of UK Inheritance Tax (IHT).
+Even though an owner may be resident outside the UK, as the property is physically situated in the UK, it could be subject to UK Inheritance Tax.
 The threshold level of minimum total asset value before IHT is charged is quite low at £325,000 for a single person, although a higher threshold applies if you leave a home to children or grandchildren.
 The inheritance tax rate is 40% on the value of assets transferred to beneficiaries above the threshold.